Ready or Not (video game): Reception

-Ready or Not currently has a score of 79 on Metacritic, indicating "generally favourable reviews".
+Ready or Not received "generally favorable reviews", according to review aggregator website Metacritic.
 It was the best selling game on Steam in the week after its release, and has been favorably described as a spiritual successor to the SWAT series and early Rainbow Six games.

-Ethan Gach, writing an early review for Kotaku, called Ready or Not a "tactical horror game", "an unsettling SWAT fantasy" and "edgy copaganda", he criticized the game's realism as "effective enough to disturb but too shallow not to descend into farce, or worse, Blue Lives Matter cosplay with fascist overtones and alt-right dog whistles".
+Ethan Gach, writing an early review for gaming website Kotaku, called Ready or Not a "tactical horror game", "an unsettling SWAT fantasy" and "edgy copaganda", he criticized the game's realism as "effective enough to disturb but too shallow not to descend into farce, or worse, Blue Lives Matter cosplay with fascist overtones and alt-right dog whistles".
 Gach highlighted supposed references to alt-right memes such as the use of "Jogger" as a racist euphemism (in reference to Ahmaud Arbery), citing a pillbox in the game with the words "Redpill" and "NOGGINJOGGERS" labelled.
 VOID responded to Gach's review, denying any connection to extremism, saying that the alleged dog whistles were coincidental, and stating they would remove the references in question.

 In its review of the Home Invasion DLC, PC Gamer praised the gameplay and weapon additions while criticizing alleged class bias surrounding the Dorms level, in which the player forcibly evicts homeless people taking shelter from a hurricane.